Review by Katie Tarrant

 The way that the Royal Albert described the event, as an “extraordinary musical safari”, was incredibly apt.
 With the immersive setup that the Royal Albert Hall has built for these events, it wasn’t hard to feel like you were really travelling around the world.
 It was quite a euphoric experience for me as I reminded myself that I wasn’t watching something acted or over-exaggerated, this was just the raw beauty of our planet captured for us all to see.

 Having the orchestra live and in your face made me realise just how much the show’s soundtrack enhances the emotion of what these creatures are experiencing in their every day lives.
-Hans, Jacob, and Jasha have done magnificent work in crafting a soundtrack that ebbs and weaves, supporting and building the emotion in all of the right places.
+Hans, Jacob, and Jasha have done magnificent work in crafting a soundtrack that ebbs and weaves, viagra for sale with no prescription supporting and building the emotion in all of the right places.
 The Planet Earth series is a wonderfully dynamic series, encapsulating all the beauty, wonder, and danger of our world, and it was an absolute pleasure to see such stunning Ultra HD 4K footage on the Royal Albert Hall’s grandiose projector.

 As expected, the BBC Concert Orchestra gave a first-class performance alongside the London Voices.
 This was only amplified by Jessica’s passion for conducting and I felt her energy all the way from the stage to the back of the hall.
 Alongside the performance, Mike Gunton did a fantastic job at keeping the audience engaged and involved throughout the evening.
 It was lovely hearing him recall his experiences when filming for Planet Earth 2 and for him to share his fond recollections with the audience.
 The series was filmed across 40 countries, over 4 years of production, and produced enough footage to fill a staggering 82,000 DVD’s (400TBs).